-Mrs Hannen (MBA) is a Registered Nurse of 30 years and operates an aged care consulting business that works across Australia with the aim of enabling excellent standards of care and sustainably.
-Her passion for the aged care and disability industry has been developed through roles such as Managing Director, CEO, General Manager, Nurse Advisor, External Assessor and of course - Registered Nurse.
+Mr Smith has extensive experience in the management of healthcare facilities and the provision of health services, predominately in general practice.
+He has been involved in roles such as Managing Director, CEO, General Manager, Nurse Advisor, External Assessor and of course - Registered Nurse.
 Mrs Hannen holds various board advisory positions, aiming to apply logic and empathy to her work having walked in many of her clients shoes herself.
 She has strong ties to the Nepean Blue Mountain Region, having been a resident of the area for over 30 years.